310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 In the end, you never know what’ll happen until you try, right?
 Ahaha…♪

 By the way… does Kanatee have a signature?
-If they do, I’ll take with me a clear postcard for an autograph.
+If it does, I’ll take with me a clear postcard for an autograph.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-mmm… i never thought of a signature for them before.  …would fans of kanatee enjoy something like that?
+mmm… i never thought of a [signature] for it before.  …would [fans] of kanatee enjoy something like that?

-fufu, i’ll practice signing one, then.
+fufu, i will [practice] signing one, then.

-i think we’ll have a lot of fun promoting the aquarium with you around, midori. *puka! ☆ <th>(sideways peace)</th>*
+i think we will have a lot of fun [promoting] the aquarium with you around, midori. *puka! ☆ <th>(sideways peace)</th>*
 {% endbubble %}

 <div toc>{% btn /translations#Idol-Stories,, star, Index %}</div>